deveshvyas1/MyFinBot/README.md

 1. Containerize the bot or run it under a process manager such as `systemd`, `pm2`, or `supervisord`.
 2. Configure logging rotation and persistence.
-3. Secure the host (firewall, limited user permissions) and keep the bot token secret.
+3. Secure the host (firewall, limited user permissions) and rotate the bot token if you regenerate it.

 Enjoy keeping your cash flow on track!